The All-Girl Advantage

 Contrary to the claim that girls’ schools do not prepare girls for the “real world,” research continues to validate and quantify the advantages of single-sex education for girls.
 These advantages include higher test scores, superior reading, advanced writing and science skills, higher numbers of math and science college majors, higher numbers of doctorates, and higher numbers of graduates who pursue careers in math, science, and technology.

-Young women leave Villa with the tools and confidence necessary for academic and personal success in college and beyond.
+Young women leave Villa with the tools and confidence necessary for academic and personal success in high school, college and beyond.

 Social Benefits of All-Girls’ Schools

 Villa creates a positive environment where girls can be themselves.
 Without social distraction, girls can have a greater ability to focus on their work—and teachers can demand that such work meet the highest standards.